james-stevens/auto-skew-elle/api.md

 NOTE: the joined data will always be retuned as keyed objects, keyed on the column that was used in the join.

-If you have restricted the number of rows to be returned using `limit` then only join rows that match parent rows that are actually returned will be added on, but `limit` & `skip` will not directly affect the joined data.
+If you have restricted the number of rows to be returned using `limit` then only join rows that match included parent rows will be added on. `limit` & `skip` do not directly affect the joined data as such.

 NOTE: to show the data is joined data, not original table data, the table object name is the column that was joined to.